Ohio nurse chooses Service before Self, swears into ANG amid COVID pandemic

 |0

-This work, Ohio nurse chooses Service before Self, swears into ANG amid COVID pandemic [Image 2 of 2], by SrA Christi Richter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ohio nurse chooses Service before Self, swears into ANG amid COVID pandemic, by SSgt Wendy Kuhn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT